supermemo-wiki/SuperMemo.Wiki/supermemo/sleep-chart.md

 - Using the <span style="padding: 3px; background-color: fuchsia;">fuchsia line</span> and <span style="padding: 3px; background-color: silver;">gray line</span>, we can see that the expected nap period for that given hour is between 15:00 (<span style="padding: 3px; background-color: silver;">gray line</span>) and 16:30 (<span style="padding: 3px; background-color: fuchsia;">fuchsia line</span>).

 # Alertness tab
 Before we get started, I should tell you that things are going to become wild.
 I personally struggled to grasp this topic in such a short amount of time, and as a result, I fear that I may provide you with incorrect information.
 However, I intend to return to this article (when I have more free time) to double-check that everything is correct.
-So, I advise you that you refer to official manual just to be safe.
+So, I advise you that you refer to official manual just to be safe!